ikostas/lmtk/README.md

 # Linux Migration Toolkit (LMTK)

-LMTK is a desktop application designed to assist users in migrating from Windows to Linux.
-It streamlines the process by providing tools to gather system information, back up important data, and prepare Linux installation media.
+LMTK is a desktop app that helps users migrate from Windows to Linux.
+It simplifies the process with tools for system info gathering, data backup, and preparing Linux installation media.

 ## Features

-- **System Information Gathering:** Automatically collects software and hardware details, generating comprehensive Markdown (.md) and HTML (.html) reports for future reference.
-- **Data Backup:** Facilitates backing up user data into compressed tar or tar.bz2 archives.
-Users can select specific source folders and define a destination for the backup.
+- System Info Reports: Collects hardware and software details, saves them as Markdown and HTML.
+- Data Backup: Archives selected folders into .tar or .tar.bz2 files.
-- **Installation Media Preparation:** Guides users through the process of creating bootable Linux installation media, providing direct links to recommended media writing tools and relevant tutorials.
+- Installation Media Prep: Helps create bootable Linux USBs with links to writing tools and tutorials.
-- **Dual Operating Modes:** Offers both a 'Novice Mode' with guided steps and helpful links for new Linux users, and an 'Expert Mode' for experienced users who prefer a more direct workflow.
-- **PowerShell Integration:** Utilizes PowerShell for specific Windows-related operations, such as hardware detection and listing standard home directories.
+- Novice & Expert Modes: Choose between a guided or streamlined workflow.

 ## Installation